 - The Company formulated a compliance program under the Board of Directors as a practical implementation plan to achieve compliance within the Company.
 Based on the program, the Company made efforts to foster compliance awareness throughout the Group and enhance the system for countermeasures against money laundering and financing to terrorists.
-Regarding progress of the program, the Compliance Committee including outside experts deliberated the program four times and the results were reported to the Board of Directors. - Following the market manipulation cases in which former executive officers and employees of SMBC Nikko Securities Inc. (hereinafter "SMBC Nikko"), a subsidiary of the Company, violated Article 159, Paragraph 3 of the Financial Instruments and Exchange Act (i.e., illegal stabilization transactions) as well as the cases in connection with exchanging non-public information between executives officers and employees of SMBC Nikko and with those of SMBC, a subsidiary of the Company, after deliberate consideration by the Company's Board of Directors and the Management Committee, the Company formulated preventative measures based on the root cause analysis.
-In response, the Company, SMBC and SMBC Nikko steadily implement the preventative measures, and the Company's Board of Directors regularly checks their implementation status, effectiveness and sufficiency. - In accordance with the rules including "Regulations on Assessment of Internal Control Over Financial Reporting," the Company assessed its effectiveness, and reported it to the Audit Committee. - Based on the Whistle-Blowing Guidelines for SMBC Group, the "SMBC Group Alarm Line" has been established and managed properly as a whistleblowing system for the entire Group.
+Regarding the progress of the program, the Compliance Committee including outside experts deliberated the program four times and the results were reported to the Board of Directors. - In the fiscal year 2022, following the incident that resulted in the Company, SMBC Nikko Securities Inc. and Sumitomo Mitsui Banking Corporation being issued Administrative Disposition, the Company, SMBC Nikko Securities Inc. and Sumitomo Mitsui Banking Corporation formulated an improvement plan.
+In the current year, the Group steadily implemented efforts aimed at establishing and disseminating measures based on the improvement plan.
+In addition, the status of the establishment and dissemination of the improvement plan was verified three times by the Company's Board of Directors. - In accordance with the rules including the "Regulations on Assessment of Internal Control Over Financial Reporting," the Company assessed its effectiveness, and reported it to the Audit Committee. - Based on the Whistle-Blowing Guidelines for SMBC Group, the "SMBC Group Alarm Line" has been established and managed properly as a whistleblowing system for the entire Group.

-- The COI Controlling Office has properly managed conflicts of interest to prevent from unfairly impairing customers' interests based on the "Management Policy Concerning Conflicts of Interest."
+- The COI Controlling Office has properly managed conflicts of interest to prevent unfairly impairing customers' interests from occurring based on the "Management Policy Concerning Conflicts of Interest."
 In addition, COI Controlling Office conducts monitoring every six months and reports the results to Group CCO.
 There were no noteworthy events in the current fiscal year. - The department in charge of internal audits conducted internal audits on departments of the Company as well as the Group in accordance with the "Group Internal Audit Charter" and the annual audit plan resolved by the Audit Committee and the Board of Directors, and verified the appropriateness and effectiveness of the internal management system.
 The audit results were reported to the Audit Committee four times, and then reported to the Board of Directors through the Audit Committee in accordance with the "Policy for Audit Committee."